aegybab/aegybab/README.md

 **xe/xem** pref [+](https://en.pronouns.page/@gigolo) he/they ok if we're friends
 i'm hyperfixated on enstars, hypmic, and hlvrai :fire: yay

-i'm usually semi-verbal / selectively mute (no i am not ignoring you, i just don't like talking sometimes.)
+often semi-verbal / selectively mute (i'm not ignoring you i just prefer not to speak)
-so feel free to int if you're fine with that
+so feel free to int if you're fine with that, i enjoy company

 > i might often be a default pony to hide my skins but please don't copy / take inspo from my actual skins unless i've given permission, please don't be afraid to ask! i don't bite